 He went on earnestly:

 “The sucker play is always the same: To make easy money.
 That is why speculation never changes.
 The appeal is the same: Greed, vanity, and laziness.
 The merchant who would not dream of buying and selling stockings or percales on the advice of fools goes to Wall Street and cheerfully risks his money on the say-so of men whose interest is not his interest, or tipsters who have not grown rich at the game they want him to play.
 He thinks his margin will take the place of brains, vision, knowledge, experience and of intelligent self-surgery.
-Whether the stock market goes or against him, his hope is always fighting his judgment — his hope of gaining more that keeps him from taking his profits when he should; his hope of losing less that keeps him from taking a relatively small loss.
+Whether the stock market goes his way or against him, his hope is always fighting his judgment — his hope of gaining more that keeps him from taking his profits when he should; his hope of losing less that keeps him from taking a relatively small loss.
 It is a human failing!”

 Reminiscences on Human Nature